 America’s health reform will be severely compromised without an all out war on obesity and inactivity.
 TrekDesk offers a valuable tool in the nation’s biggest health battle.

-A study published with the annual America’s Health Rankings report cast a long shadow on the future of American health care by predicting that by 2018 43% of the adult American population will be obese and the cost of obesity related diseases will more than quadruple to $344 annually, 21% of the total health care spending.
+A study published with the annual America’s Health Rankings report cast a long shadow on the future of American health care by predicting that by 2018 43% of the adult American population will be obese and the cost of obesity related diseases will more than quadruple to $344 billion annually, 21% of total health care spending.

 Stated simply, obesity has become a threat not only to our health but economic security and sustainable quality of life.

 Currently, health care providers are incentivized to treat disease more than to prevent it.
 They often see the patient at the point where care is most expensive and least likely to be effective.
 Greater emphasis on screening, prevention and patient education are essential.

 Employers over the last generation have engineered movement out of the workspace environment and should be encouraged to re-engineer the work place with a variety of measures which introduce natural movement back into the workplace.
 We evolved over millions of years as an upright species dependent upon movement for overall health, this must be reintroduced into the work environment or even the best potential outcome of healthcare reform will have been in vain.

 One solution that is showing promise to both corporate employees and home office users is the TrekDesk treadmill desk.
 TrekDesk is a full sized, height adjustable workstation designed to attach to an existing treadmill.